ReDI-School/nrw-react/README.md

 - 06 - Conditional Rendering, Rendering Lists and Handling Events
 - 07 - Thinking in React: reusability and hierarchy
 - 08- Children and Styling
-- 09 - useEffect & async await & fetch
+- 09 - Use Effect & async await & fetch
 - 10 - Routing